leminhhuy132/Human-Action-Recognition/README.md

 [ST-GCN](https://github.com/yysijie/st-gcn) model to predict action from every 30 frames of each person tracks.

-Which now support 7 actions: Standing, Walking, Sitting, Lying Down, Stand up, Sit down, Fall Down.
+Which now support 2 actions: Raising Hand and No raising hand.

 <div align="center">
     <img src="sample1.gif" width="416">